ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 **of the simulant's household's reference person**, as well as US state.
 On each time step, within each stratum, the corresponding household move emigration rate **per year of person-time** should be applied to determine a number of **simulants** to emigrate as part of household moves.
-Then, households within the stratum should be sampled at random for emigration until the desired number of simulants is reached.
+Then, households within the stratum should be sampled at random for emigration until **at least** the desired number of simulants is reached.
+This means that in practice we will generally overshoot the desired number by a few, but this should have minimal effect.

 GQ person moves
 '''''''''''''''